 Water wisely.
 For most plants, an inch of water a week, including rainfall, is plenty.
 The most efficient way to irrigate is by using a soaker hose.
 These hoses deliver water slowly and on target, allowing the roots time to absorb the moisture.
 Automatic timers are another way to water with ease.

 Use patience with pest control.
 Pests are usually a given in any vegetable garden, but with a little patience, nature usually takes care of the problem.
 Only about 3% of the insects in your garden are actually harmful pests.
-A good, safe, and effective “spray” is a combination of Neem oil and Dr. Bronners Sal Suds.
-Mix 1/4 cup each of the oil and soap in a gallon spray container, then fill to the top with water.
-Gently stir and spray on the plants.
+Here’s a good, safe, and effective “spray” to help combat harmful pests in the garden:

 Don’t over fertilize.
 Too much fertilizer can promote plenty of lush green growth but result in less fruit and a smaller harvest.
 Excessive fertilizer can also be harmful to your plants and soil.
 Instead, add as much organic compost as possible.
 Incorporate it into the rest of the soil so you can give your plants the nutrients they need naturally.